GdMacmillan/data-viz-for-ds/README.md

 ![bokeh stacked bar chart example](bokeh_plot_ex.png)

-I added the following plot example as an image because these interactive plots don't render correctly in the static notebook files
+I added the above plot example to this readme as an image because these interactive plots don't render correctly in the static notebook files.